Resizable Arrays

 result of applying

-to the value at that index in the old array.
+fto the index and value at that index in the old array.

 - Creates a new array, such that each index in the new array contains the